Hamilton Central railway station: History

 The platforms were connected by a covered overbridge.
 There were stairs on the north and ramps to the south.
 The "shadow" of the ramps can be seen on the Glasgow bound platform wall.

 There was an overall roof.
 Wooden cladding extended from the supporting walls to the edge of the platforms with only the girders passing across.
 There was a pair of lifts adjacent to the metal overbridge at the south end of the platforms.
 The overbridge still matches the original four lines.
 In July 2021 the old Grey parapets/bridge edges, werereplaced with new taller steel parapets.
 Although these are taller they are the same length as before and attached to a strengthened edge of the underlying bridge (as per conversation with one of the engineers on the site) The line through the station was electrified in 1974, as part of the wider project to wire the northern end of the West Coast Main Line.

-In last 2016, construction began on a new, covered, passenger footbridge between the platforms.
+In 2016, construction began on a new, covered, passenger footbridge between the platforms.
 The new bridge will be compliant with disability regulations and feature lifts from the platforms to the bridge itself.
 In order to accommodate this the booking office on platform 2 and the waiting shelter on platform 1 have both been demolished, with tickets currently being sold from a temporary cabin next to the platform 2 entrance.
 Once the new bridge is completed in 2017, the existing footbridge will be removed and new passenger facilities constructed.